joseapeinado/ElasticacheMigration/README.md

 ```

 ## Options
-You cn check the available options with the `--help` flag
+You can check the available options with the `--help` flag

 ```bash
 $ python3 migrate_keys.py --help